 For example, the benas, a single and double Sardinian reed clarinet, has its roots in the aulos, an ancient wind instrument like the modern clarinet and oboe.

-Several benas on a table, a single and double Sardinian reed clarinet
+The benas, a single and double Sardinian reed clarinet

 The benas, a Sardinian reed clarinet, is the direct descendant of the ancient aulos.

 Playing the aulos.
-Water Jar with a Reveler, about 480 BC, attributed to the Eucharides Painter.
+Water Jar with a Reveler, attributed to the Eucharides Painter.
+Greek, made in Athens, about 480 B.C.
 Terracotta, 15 5/16 in. high.
-Getty Museum, 86.AE.227
+The J. Paul Getty Museum, 86.AE.227

 Ancient musicians used the circular breathing technique, a method in which a player inhales from the nose, fills his cheeks with air, and slowly blows it out of the instrument in a circular fashion.
 The sound was continuous but imposed a great deal of stress on the musician.